jordles/notes/Multiple Pointers.md

 Its very efficient for solving problems with minimal space complexity as well.

+Sorting is required if were comparing adjacent values.
 ## Challenges
 ```js
 // O(n) i and j are our pointers